 Audiobooks can provide a wealth of support for readers of all ages.
 Very simply, audiobooks are readings of books that are recorded and shared via CD, MP3 file, iTunes, Google Play Store, or just about anywhere files can be shared.

 When I was young, audiobooks were "books on tape," shared via a cassette tape.
-However those "books on tape" are a fading, distant memory, replaced now by methods of file sharing that jive much more smoothly with our 21st century, digital lifestyles.
+However, those "books on tape" are a fading, distant memory, replaced now by media that jives more smoothly with our 21st century, digital lifestyles.

-Audiobooks are cool in that they allow people to hear fluent reading and, especially for growing readers, listen to what reading should sound like.
+Audiobooks are cool in that they allow people to hear fluent reading and — especially for growing readers — listen to what reading should sound like.
 These are keys to future reading successes.
 When children listen to audiobooks, they hear firsthand the proper pacing and intonations of reading, how punctuation should sound, and how reading should sound.
-Ideally they will transfer that knowledge to their own reading, both independent and oral reading.
+Ideally, they will transfer that knowledge to their own reading, both independent and aloud.

-Using audio books in conjunction with actual hard copies of books allows kids to follow the words on the page with their eyes as they listen to the words being read.
-The shared visual and audio reading experience provides extra support for readers: they learn to pronounce new words, hear fluent reading, and get to enjoy a new story.
+Using audiobooks in conjunction with actual hard copies of books allows kids to follow the words on the page with their eyes as they listen to the words being read.
+The shared visual and audio reading experience provides extra support for readers: They learn to pronounce new words, hear fluent reading, and get to enjoy a new story.
 It's a win-win!

-- Kids Learn Out Loud: The Chronicles of Narnia, by C.S.
-Lewis, is included in this free collection, as are Black Beauty, by Anna Sewell; Robinson Crusoe, by Daniel DeFoe; and many others.
+2. Kids Learn Out Loud: The Chronicles of Narnia by C.S.
+Lewis, is included in this free collection, as are Black Beauty by Anna Sewell; Robinson Crusoe by Daniel DeFoe; and many others.
 Speeches, presidential addresses, podcasts, and more are included on this packed, resource-rich site.

-- OpenLibrary: OpenLibrary is just that — an open library.
-It is an open, public site with the goal of hosting one web page for every book published.
+6. OpenLibrary: OpenLibrary is just that — an open library.
+It's a public site with the goal of hosting one web page for every book published.
 Each of their free eBooks has an audio component, with computer audio recordings.

-- International Children’s Digital Library: "A library for the world's children," this site contains thousands of books in more than 60 languages.
+7. International Children’s Digital Library: "A library for the world's children," this site contains thousands of books in more than 60 languages.
 So cool.
-Though there aren't many hardcopies I could link to, perhaps some families have the books at home or would just like hearing books read in a foreign language.
+Though there aren't many hard copies I could link to, perhaps some families have the books at home or would just like hearing books read in a foreign language.

-Please be aware of your country's copyright laws before you download and/or share an eBook or audiobook.
+Note: Be aware of your country's copyright laws before you download and/or share an eBook or audiobook!